Discord-Jar/Discord.jar/README.md

 ## About

-discord.js is a powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the [Discord API](https://discord.com/developers/docs/intro).
+discord.jar is a powerful [Java](https://www.azul.com/downloads/?package=jdk) module that allows you to easily interact with the
+[Discord API](https://discord.com/developers/docs/intro).

 - Object-oriented